 It was going to be a throwaway part.
 This girl came in from Georgia and just killed it, and then she killed it on set.
 I was thinking, “Maybe she just nailed the audition,” but it was every day.
 We were dying.
 She knocked it out of the park every time we brought her it.
 Any excuse we had to get Erica in there, we’d write her in.

 It remains unclear whether a majorly expanded role for Erica simply means that she’ll have more moments of comic relief or whether she’ll actually become important to the story.
-Either way, we can likely expect more no-nonsense comments from her undercutting what Lucas is doing as the show moves forward.
+Either way, we can likely expect more no-nonsense comments undercutting what Lucas is doing as the show moves forward.

 Check out The Cheat Sheet on Facebook!